narval-xyz/armory/examples/wildcard-transaction/README.md

 ## Step 2: Fill in Your Environment Variables

-Open `armory/examples/vault-signer-4337/.env` and fill in the following values:
+Open `armory/examples/wildcard-transaction/.env` and fill in the following values:

-- `PIMLICO_API_KEY`: This is the API key that will be used to make requests to the Pimlico API in order to create your Smart Accounts and broadcast the sign user operation on-chain.
 - `ROOT_USER_CRED`: A private key you own, in hexadecimal format.
 Create a new MetaMask account, copy the private key, and paste it here.

-## Step 3: [OPTIONAL] Change Policies and Entities

-This example defaults to your first Policy and Entity set.
-If you don't change the default, it will create one policy that allows users with the role `admin` to do anything, and one user with the role `admin` tied to the `ROOT_USER_CRED` that you provided.

-You will also find a commented policy that forbids native transfer.
-If you uncomment this policy and run the example another time, you will have a "Forbid" response.
-It is because the operation that is trying to be performed in the User Operation signed is a native transfer.

-You will need to get familiar with the way we build policies, and then you can change the code in `armory/examples/vault-signer-4337/armory.data.ts`.

-## Step 4: Run the Example
+## Step 3: Run the Example

-Open a terminal in `armory/examples/vault-signer-4337`
+Open a terminal in `armory/examples/wildcard-transaction`

 ```sh
 npm start
 ```

+## Step r: [OPTIONAL] Change `allowWildcard` values in vault config

+Open `examples/wildcard-transaction/armory.sdk.ts`.
+Line 49, remove the array or put an empty one.
+Re-run the example, it fails with Unauthorized request.